yahiaqous/Car-Rental-System/README.md

 ## Acknowledgements

-- This project was inspired and requested by Leaading Point Software.
+- This project was inspired and requested by Leading Point Software.
 - This [Odoo 14 Development Cookbook - Fourth Edition](https://github.com/PacktPublishing/Odoo-14-Development-Cookbook-Fourth-Edition) book which is a complete source that explains Odoo concepts.
 - This [Answer](https://www.odoo.com/forum/help-1/make-a-field-not-editable-by-user-but-by-code-211749) helped me how to make a field not editable by user.
 - This [Answer](https://www.odoo.com/forum/help-1/how-to-filter-records-for-tree-view-based-on-logged-in-user-for-admin-manager-i-want-show-evrey-record-for-normal-user-i-want-show-records-created-by-that-particular-user-only-129051) helped me how to filter records for tree view based on logged in user.